Spectacular Copper Canyon

-These will actually correct voltage. please note that the huges autformer sold inthe uS will only bring up low voltage a maximum of 10%, it doe snto correct high voltage, also a problem in Mexico.
-Therefore we do not recomend it.
-The Mexican made ISB desribed below corrects to 20%.
+These will actually correct voltage.
+Please note that the Hughes Autoformer sold in the US will only bring up low voltage a maximum of 10%, it does not correct high voltage, also a problem in Mexico.
+Therefore we do not recommend it.
+The Mexican made ISB described below corrects to 20%.
 RV safe voltage is between 103 & 132 volts.
 The ISB will correct 85 to 147 Volts.
 Above 147 it will still correct, but to a bit higher than the safe range.

 Home Depot in Mexico sells a small power regulator/conditioner for about $80 US.
 You cannot run an air conditioner through one of these.
 It is 15 amp.
 It will, however, run a small 6000-9000 BTU AC as found in some Class B's.
 They come in a Red & White box.

 Your best bet is a 30 Amp unit that has to be hardwired. ($250 US) It will run A/C. You will need to butcher a 30 amp extension cord.
 You can carry the unit in a Milk crate, (you need 12 inch by 12 inch internal dimension).
 You can simply shove it under your rig to protect from dew & rain.
 There are 3 wires minimum to connect, the feed - male plug end (black) and the power out (also black) from the female socket end.
 You tie the 2 whites to the common (You will need a murette - see red one in photo below - to tie them together then take a 3rd short piece to the connector.
 The green, which is ground, you don't have to cut.
 You can just let it flow through, although it is not a bad idea to wire it to the case when you get home.